Women in Laundry: An Interview with Vivi’s Laundry Owner Vivian Bueno

 Working with an area of 1,200-square feet, Vivi set her sights on utilizing the space as wisely as possible.
 First, by installing as many new machines as she could.
 And not just any machines, but superior quality Electrolux Professional Coin Laundry washing and drying machines.

 “I loved everything about the Electrolux Professional line of equipment,” Vivi said.
 “The heavy-duty construction and durability, the ease of use, the high-speed water extraction, which saves on water and energy usage, and saves my customers time since their clothes are dried faster.
 And the machines look amazing, very clean-looking and stylish.”

-Once the equipment selection was complete, Vivi turned her attention to creating an atmosphere that patrons would choose to spend time in.
+Once the commercial laundry equipment selection was complete, Vivi turned her attention to creating an atmosphere that patrons would choose to spend time in.
 “I wanted to ensure that my customers would get that feeling of comfort the moment they walked through the door,” she shared.

 That meant taking into consideration not only the cost effectiveness of the materials she used, but how customers would react to colors, textures, lighting choices, even the direction of how the ceiling tiles were placed.

 “I feel both of these areas, equipment choice and environment, play a major role in generating revenue for the store,” said Vivi.
 “It’s been very exciting to see my ideas take off.
 Being able to turn this store around and grow so much in such a short time has been my greatest achievement so far.”